Alidevmerlin/Shartronica---Custom-Distro/README.md

 # Shartronica---Custom Distro
 Shartronica is a simple, lightweight, overclocking-oriented distro that prides itself on being BS-free!
+The distro itself is aimed to be the perfect OS for SBC OC fans.
 Shartronica is not based on any other distro to ensure complete originality, and because I like to make my life harder.
 Currently, we are in the testing phase of basic functionality.
 Check back later once we have some real material.